 The operation is simple.
 You simply load your ingredients into one of the cups, screw the blade assembly onto the cup and press the cup down onto the power base.
 To puree, hold the cup down until the ingredients are thoroughly emulsified.
 To chop, press the cup down repeatedly until the ingredients are chopped to the size you want.

 The unit is designed to cycle the ingredients up toward the top, away from the blade, as the blades spin.
 A continuous cyclone action in the cup is the result.
 This ensures a consistent product.
 Have you ever tried to make salsa in one of those bulky conventional food processors?
-To say that the Magic Bullet is an improvement on that would be a huge understatement.
-The difference is like night and day.
-This processor will replace one of those old clunkers for all purposes.
+To say that the Magic Bullet is an improvement on that would be a huge understatement in our opinion.

 Chopping results are consistent enough to finely chop nuts and make chunky homemade salsa.
 This versatility makes the Magic Bullet ideal for just about any chopping or pureeing task, just as claimed.